home-assistant/addons/deconz/README.md

 The add-on needs to know where your ConBee/RaspBee can be found, and therefore, you'll need to configure the add-on to point to the right device.

-If you're using Hass.io you may find the correct value for this on the `Hass.io -> System -> Host system -> Hardware` page.
+If you're using Home Assistant you may find the correct value for this on the `Hass.io -> System -> Host system -> Hardware` page.
 It is recommended to use a "by-id" path to the device if one exists, as it is not subject to change if other devices are added to the system.